mlpack/mlpack/doc/user/methods/decision_tree.md

 ---

+ * `DecisionTree(data, labels, numClasses, weights)`
+ * `DecisionTree(data, labels, numClasses, weights, minimumLeafSize, minimumGainSplit, maximumDepth)`
+   - Train on weighted numerical-only data.
+   - If hyperparameters are not specified, default values are used.
+   - `labels` should be a vector of length `data.n_cols`, containing values form `0` to `numClasses - 1` (inclusive).
+   - `weights` should be a vector of length `data.n_cols`, containing instance weights for each point in `data`.

+---

  * `DecisionTree(data, datasetInfo, labels, numClasses)`
  * `DecisionTree(data, datasetInfo, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
    - Train on mixed categorical data.